cschweda/vue-lorem-ipsum/README.md

 ```

 ## API

 **phtext** expects a string (a) indicating the number of placeholderparagraphs and (b) the number of sentences in each paragraph.
-For example, v-phtext:2p3s would insert 2 paragraphs with 3 sentences in each paragraph.
+For example, v-phtext:2p3s would insert 2 paragraphs with 3 sentences each.

 **phimage** expects a string indicating the dimensions of the placeholder image.
 For example, v-phimage:2000x500 would insert an image 2000 pixels in width and 500 pixels in height.
 The 'x' between the width and height is required.